What is the OECD automatic exchange of information (AEOI) and Common Reporting Standard?

 What countries have agreed to AEOI and the Common Reporting Standard?

 For a current list of countries that have agreed to adopt AEOI, please find the following link:

 Countries committed to AEOI

 When does AEOI begin?

-AEOI begins for some Participating Jurisdictions from the 2016 calendar year and others from 2017.
-The Participating Jurisdictions beginning from the 2016 calendar year are called the "early adopters".
+AEOI began for some Participating Jurisdictions from the 2016 calendar year and others from 2017.
+The Participating Jurisdictions beginning from the 2016 calendar year were called the "early adopters".
 This includes Anguilla,Argentina, Barbados, Belgium, Bermuda, British Virgin Islands, Bulgaria, Cayman Islands, Colombia, Croatia, Curaçao, Cyprus, Czech Republic, Denmark, Dominica, Estonia, Faroe Islands, Finland, France, Germany, Gibraltar, Greece, Greenland, Guernsey, Hungary, Iceland, India, Ireland,Isle of Man, Italy, Jersey, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mauritius, Mexico, Montserrat, Netherlands, Niue, Norway, Poland, Portugal, Romania, San Marino, Seychelles,Slovak Republic, Slovenia, South Africa, Spain, Sweden, Trinidad and Tobago, Turks and Caicos Islands, United Kingdom.

 OECD Early Adopters

 Reporting for the 2016 calendar year was due by September 2017.

 Other Participating Jurisdictions have agreed to implement the framework for the calendar year beginning 2017 with reporting due by September 2018.